Let’s see what Partiu in Portuguese means

 – O dia foi muito longo hoje, cara.
 Partiu drinks?

 – Today was very tiring, man.
-Let’s go get some drinks?
+Let’s go get a drink?

 – Let’s go!